manuelarte/golangci-lint-linter/RULES.md

 linters:
   default: all
   disable:
-    - asasalint  # to be checked in code review.
+    - asasalint  # to be checked in code reviews.
     - ...
   settings:
     ...